The PCU1 form is designed to assist reps in seeking advice from the PCS Support Centre on matters relating to personal cases.

 The union may withdraw assistance at any time if the member fails to co-operate including any failure to attend medical examinations, failure to respond to correspondence and any failure to provide all the relevant information.

 Should assistance be withdrawn, the member will be liable for any legal costs incurred by the union up to the time of withdrawal.
-The PCS legal and personal case unit or its chosen solicitors will notify to the member the circumstances in which he/she may become liable for costs.
+The PCS Support Centre or its chosen solicitors will notify the member of circumstances in which he/she may become liable for costs.

 If the member chooses to withdraw or transfer instructions after a claim has been intimated to potential defendants (other than with PCS consent), the member will be liable for the union’s legal costs incurred up to that date.